surt91/hk_tree/readme.md

     if lower <= node.key <= upper:
         queue.push(node.key)

-    # if the current node is smaller than our uper bound,
+    # if the current node is smaller than our upper bound,
     # search the right subtree recursively
     if node.key < upper:
         traverse_range(node.right, lower, upper)